mlcommons/ck/platform/register.md

 Note that you will need CM and your fork of https://github.com/mlcommons/ck to participate in challenges, so please keep and use it.

+Finally, you can also add your name, organization and URL via [GitHub ticket](https://github.com/mlcommons/ck/issues/855).

+Happy hacking!

 ## Discussions

 You can now join the [public Discord server](https://discord.gg/JjWNWXKxwT)